– South Carolina

 In 2011 Boeing found itself the target of a National Labor Relation Board complaint filed by the Machinists union, which charged that the Charleston plan was an illegal form of retaliation against union activism by workers in Washington State.
 The highly politicized controversy ended in December 2011 with a settlement in which the Machinists agreed to drop its charge and Boeing agreed to produce its new 737 Max passenger jet in Washington State.

 Critics have charged that the revenue losses associated with these huge giveaways have caused underfunding of education, social services and infrastructure.
 Despite attracting lots of new jobs, South Carolina persistently ranks very low on such measures as educational attainment and road safety.

-Three of the major subsidy programs we track are tax credits, including the Job Tax Credit program; companies claimed more than $65 million under it in 2011.
+Three of the major subsidy programs we track are tax credits, including the Job Tax Credit program with estimated price tag of $50 million in 2013.
 Another job-creation subsidy, Job Development Credits, gives companies cash rebates based on the personal state income tax payments of their employees.
 Enacted in 1995, the program was scaled back in 2004 after the state Secretary of Commerce raised concern that the program was being “treated as an entitlement and not as a deal closer.”
-However, the fiscal impact of the program stayed high: between 2005 and 2009, it remained around $60-70 million per year.
+However, the fiscal impact of the program stays high: in 2013, the estimated cost of the programs was $67.5 million.
 In 2010, the Economic Development Competitiveness Act expanded the Economic Impact Zone Investment Credit program to cover the whole state (and shortened its name to Investment Credit).

 In 2010 then-Gov. Mark Sanford negotiated a subsidy deal with online retailer Amazon.com for a distribution center project in which the company would not only receive traditional subsidies but was also allowed to forgo collecting sales tax from its South Carolina customers for five years.
 Sanford's successor Nikki Haley criticized the sales tax deal, which was first blocked in the legislature but was finally approved amid intense pressure from the company.